oroinc/documentation/user/back-office/marketing/tracking-websites/index.rst

 In the example above, you can see the three kinds of events defined for the Jack and Johnson E-commerce website tracking.
 As soon as a user gets on any of the website pages, a *visit* event is logged with the *1* value.
 As soon as a user gets to the **Orders** page of the website, an *Order* event is logged, with the value that stores an ordered item id.
 As soon as a user gets to the **Item Details** page of the website, a *View item* event is logged with a value that stores a viewed item id.

 .. important:: To make sure that synchronization between your website and the application is successful, you may need to enable dynamic website tracking.
-For this, navigate to **System > Configuration > General Setup > Tracking**, and select the **Enable Dynamic Tracking** check box.
+For this, navigate to **System > Configuration > System Configuration > General Setup > Tracking**, and select the **Enable Dynamic Tracking** check box.

    .. image:: /user/img/marketing/tracking_websites/enable_dynamic_tracking_new.png
       :alt: Enable dynamic tracking in system configuration